-Easy Chocolate Pudding is made completely from scratch and loaded with flavor.
-Thick, creamy, and extra chocolatey, this classic dish will be a favorite for years to come!
+Making Chocolate Pudding From Scratch is easier than you’d think!
+Thick, creamy, and extra chocolatey, this classic dessert will be a favorite for years to come!

 And I’m not ashamed to admit that I still make the boxed kind every once in a while for the hubster and I. It’s just so convenient for when you get a craving for chocolate.

 But, I have to say that once I tried making this homemade chocolate pudding, I was instantly hooked.

 Now, it’s not the first time that I’ve made homemade pudding, but, it’s been a while.
 So when I got a taste for some really good pudding, I put my chef’s hat on and got to work.

 There is a little bit more hand power that goes into this chocolate pudding recipe, but trust me, it’s worth it.
 Once you taste the rich flavors and experience that thick and creamy texture, you’ll never go back to the boxed pudding mix.

 Just seven ingredients, and no eggs are required to make this decadent homemade chocolate pudding!

 This is such an easy chocolate pudding recipe to make, but it does require some patience.
 Keep reading for all my tips and tricks!

 - In a medium saucepan, whisk together some sugar, unsweetened cocoa powder, cornstarch and salt.

 - While whisking continuously, slowly add in the milk until combined.